CFA (Chartered Financial Analyst) Program Partnership

 When a candidate for the CFA designation passes all three levels of the examination and meets other work experience and ethical conduct requirements, he/she is awarded the CFA designation.
 Many research professionals on both the buyside and the sellside are CFA charter holders, and the designation is highly regarded in the profession.

-Students in Johnson benefit from the CFA Program Partner designation most directly by being eligible for a limited number of scholarships that waive registration fees and a portion of the enrollment fee for the Level 1 examination.
-These scholarships are only available to first-time Level 1 takers and will be awarded by the Executive Director of the Parker Center.
+Students at Johnson benefit from the CFA Program Partner designation most directly by being eligible for a limited number of scholarships that waive registration fees and a portion of the enrollment fee for the Level 1 examination.
+These scholarships will be awarded by the Executive Director of the Parker Center.
+For undergraduates and non-Johnson students seeking CFA scholarships, please direct your inquiries to Professor Scott Stewart at firstname.lastname@example.org.
+He and other CFA charterholders on the Cornell faculty are able to sponsor additional scholarships for eligible students (please review the CFA Institute website for undergraduate eligibility).

-Interested students should make an appointment to see the Executive Director with any questions and complete a scholarship application form, which can be obtained from Colleen Homan, Office Coordinator, in Sage 142.
-Scholarship recipients will be notified by the Executive Director.
+Interested Johnson students should make an appointment to see the Executive Director with any questions and complete a scholarship application form, which can be obtained from Cathy Wetterer, Administrative Assistant, Parker Center, in Sage 235.
+Scholarship recipients will be notified by email by the Executive Director.
+The Executive Director can also advise students on study prep resources that are available at the university.